qanitabokhari1/Playwright-Framework-CurseCut/README.md

 - Use data-testid attributes for reliable element selection
 - Implement proper error handling and timeout management
 - Write tests that are independent and can run in parallel
-- Use environment variables for configuration flexibility
+- Use environment variables for configuration flexibility and secure credential management
+- Use `setupMockingForTest()` for centralized API mocking with LIVE_MODE support

 ## 🛠️ Technical Stack